Introduction to AI for AI Engineers

 The diagram below shows the key personas involved in the AI development lifecycle and how they interact.
 Understanding these roles will help you achieve your goal as a Consultant since it will help you engage with the appropriate teams and make recommendations for future projects.

-Platform Engineers build and maintain OpenShift, an application platform that provides foundational technologies with the necessary tools to support MLOps and AIOps engineers in efficiently deploying models to production while following best practices.
-Then, AI Engineers will build AI applications using the deployed LLMs that the Data Scientists first trained and built.
+Platform Engineers build and maintain ACME’s Application PLatform: OpenShift.
+An application platform that provides foundational technologies with the necessary tools to support MLOps and AIOps engineers efficiently deploy models to production while following best practices.
+Then, AI Engineers will build AI applications using the deployed large language models (LLMs) that the Data Scientists first trained and built.

 In the next sections, you will explore core AI concepts around AI applications, including standards, frameworks and protocols.